 Where you can kayak

-Excellent canoeing, sailing and kayaking opportunities exist in and around Port Fitzroy and most of Great Barrier Island.
+There are lots of excellent canoeing, sailing and kayaking opportunities in and around Port Fitzroy and most of Great Barrier Island.

 The harbour between Glenfern Sanctuary and Port Fitzroy wharf is generally well-sheltered and provides good opportunities for beginner paddlers.
 Be aware of boating traffic, particularly in summer.